Guillembonet/Group-Distributed/README.md

 # Group-Distributed

-Weekend project for a website which allows creating groups collaborating with other peers using webRTC, all the people can add persons to the full list then when someone computed a random group it is sent to the other peers to all of them see the same outcome.
+Weekend project for a website which allows creating groups collaborating with other peers using webRTC.
+All the peers can add multiple persons to the full list of people then when someone computes a random group it is sent to the other peers so all of them see the same outcome.

 ## Getting Started with Create React App